hahmadi82/iOS-CardList-TableView/README.md

 2) If utilizing the header area, you can add header content to the viewDidLoad method of CardListController.m.
 A header title example is included.

-3) The floating effect of the cards is helped by the background image displayed in the didFinishLaunchingWithOptions method located in CardListAppDelegate.m.
+3) The floating effect of the cards is aided by the static background image displayed in the didFinishLaunchingWithOptions method located in CardListAppDelegate.m.
 It's important to add a background image to the subview of the class displaying the CardListController.
 This does not need to be done in the app delegate.
 A placeholder background is included in the template.